The Report of the Conference on the School of Foreign Service

 The most pained reaction of all, however,

-and of SFS students calling themselves the "Friends of the School of Foreign Service"
+and SFS students calling themselves the "Friends of the School of Foreign Service"

 compiled and disseminated a flyer entitled